 - An easily accessible reference that clearly delineates the practice standard for triage decisions and documentation

 Within the past few years, there has been a shift in mindset from auditing to learning and encouraging critical thinking.
-The new perspective capitalizes on the review process as an opportunity for triage nurses to learn firsthand from their own past triage decisions.
+The new perspective capitalizes on the review process as an opportunity for triage nurses to learn firsthand from their own past triage decisions and improve triage competency.
 I partnered with The Sullivan Group to develop the RSQ® Solutions Triage Assessment, an online program in which nurses can interact with critical thinking tips coinciding with triage practice standards as they enter their own data.
 It’s now being used in over 170 hospitals across the country.

 When you decide to pass the analysis role along to individual triage nurses, you as the leader and educator can then focus on demonstrating the relationship of data results to patient outcomes, practice standards compliance, and consistency in demonstrating best practices as well as evidence-based practices.